jsfuentes/Megamind/README.md

 # ReactPhoenix

-Get the .env file from Jorge and put it in the root directory
+Get the .env file from Jorge or its pinned in the Discord server and put it in the root directory

 ```
 source .env